 Class Topics HW to be completed Class Assignment 1 Course Introduction; Introduction to Systems Engineering None Introduction and course objectives Lecture: What is systems engineering?
 2 Origins of Complex Systems Engineering: The rise of modern systems engineering post-World War II and in the early Cold War Johnson, "Three Approaches to Big Technology" Sato, "Local Engineering and Systems Engineering" Readings: Presentations and discussion Lecture: Origins of SE 3 Military Systems and Society: The shaping function of the military on systems engineering, and how it is applied to the larger society 1.
 Hughes, "SAGE" Provide professor with book selection for individual book review Readings: Presentations and discussion Lecture: What do we mean by POETS?
-4 Transportation as a Complex System: The societal shaping of transportation systems technologies in the global context Schrag, "Mapping Metro" Ibsen, "Boeing vs. Airbus" Form teams to select project topic Readings: Presentations and discussion Lecture: Vasa case study 5 Computers and Communications: The societal shaping of information technologies in the global context Light, "When Computers were Women" Balbi, "Italian Broadcasting" Readings: Presentations and discussion Lecture: SE vs PM Book Reviews: Previews 6 Energy as a Complex System: Global considerations of energy systems, including supply production, transport infrastructure and users.
-2. Hecht, "Politics and Reactors in Readings: Presentations and discussion Lecture: Organizing Complex Systems 7 The Environment as a Complex System: How differing global perspectives towards the environment are reflected in the analysis and response to climate and other environmental changes Edwards, "Climate Models" Wesselink, "Dutch Response to Katrina" Readings: Presentations and discussion Team Project: Present Proposal 8 The Organization as a Complex System: How system complexity extends to the organizations that create those systems, and how both academic and business management have evolved to organize them.
-Chandler, "Railroads and Management" Submit individual book review Readings: Presentations and discussion Book Reviews: Presentations 9 The Household as a Complex System: How advancements in domestic technologies change the relationships between occupants (e.g., roles of men and women), and with the technologies themselves.
-Cowan, More Work for Mother Ch 3 Cowan, More Work for Mother Ch 4 Readings: Presentations and discussion Team Project: Preview Book Reviews: Presentations
+4 Transportation as a Complex System: The societal shaping of transportation systems technologies in the global context Schrag, "Mapping Metro" Ibsen, "Boeing vs. Airbus" Form teams to select project topic Readings: Presentations and discussion Lecture and discussion: Technology is neither good nor bad, nor is it neutral 5 Computers and Communications: The societal shaping of information technologies in the global context Light, "When Computers were Women" Balbi, "Italian Broadcasting" Submit book review preview Readings: Presentations and discussion Lecture: SE vs PM Book Reviews: Previews 6 Energy as a Complex System: Global considerations of energy systems, including supply production, transport, infrastructure and users.
+Nye, Electrifying America Hecht, "Politics and Reactors in France" Provide professor with team project proposal Readings: Presentations and discussion Lecture: Organizing Complex Systems 7 The Environment as a Complex System: How differing global perspectives towards the environment are reflected in the analysis and response to climate and other environmental changes Edwards, "Climate Models" Wesselink, "Dutch Response to Katrina" Readings: Presentations and discussion Team Project: Present Proposal 8 The Organization as a Complex System: How system complexity extends to the organizations that create those systems, and how both academic and business management have evolved to organize them.
+Chandler, "Railroads and Management" Submit individual book review report Submit individual book review presentation Readings: Presentations and discussion Book Reviews: Presentations